transdigiware/blockchain/howto/ibp-console-import-nodes.md

 If you intend to operate an imported node, you have two options:

-1. Import the admin identity into your wallet before importing the node itself (the administrator of the console where the node was created will need to export the node).
+1. Import the admin identity into your Wallet before importing the node itself (the administrator of the console where the node was created will need to export the node and the admin identity).
 2. If the admin of the node does not want to share their admin identity, there are two other ways to become an admin of the node:
      * The administrator of the console where the node was created can create a new admin identity, associate it with the node as an additional admin identity, and export that identity to your console along with the node.
      * The other option has five steps: